categories

 Taking these steps, combined with educating employees on the use and misuse of BYOD devices, will minimize remote access security issues.

-The benefits of the Zero Trust security model
+The Benefits of the Zero Trust Security Model

 The Zero Trust security model requires all internal or external users to continuously be authenticated, authorized, and validated before gaining access to resources such as applications and data.
 The following three main principles apply to the Zero Trust model.

-Main concepts of Zero Trust architecture
+Main Concepts of Zero Trust Architecture

 ✦ Verify explicitly by authenticating and authorizing access requests based on all available data points.